GleammerRay/WineSteam/README.md

 After the setup, the prefix is located at `.winesteam/prefix` in your home directory.

+## Uninstall
+To uninstall winesteam simply run `rm -dir .winesteam/` in your home directory.
+*NOTE: this will remove everything from prefix and will be impossible to recover*

 ## Known issues

 - Steam client is laggy.